 Here’s the new TV ad that the Natural Resources Defense Council (NRDC) is running this week in the Richmond, VA market.
-While this ad targets ACP, the call for clean water protection is the same request we have for MVP.
+While this ad targets Atlantic Coast Pipeline, the call for clean water protection is the same request we have for Mountain Valley Pipeline.

 An extensive article in Virginia Business reviews the three year battle over the Atlantic Coast Pipeline.
 It covers discussion over environmental impact, questions of pubic need, Dominion donations, water quality, Governor McAuliffe’s support of the ACP, and a variety of aspects of the casefor and against the ACP.